StreaMulT: Streaming Multimodal Transformer for Heterogeneous and Arbitrary Long Sequential Data: Multimodal learning in streaming

 with $L(h):=\frac{1}{|\mathcal{T}_y|}\sum_{t\in\mathcal{T}_y}l\left(h\left(\left[X(s)\right]_{s\leq t}\right), y_t\right)$

 where $l$ is a score function and $\mathcal{T}_y$ is the ground truth time steps, whose definition depends on the subsidiary task.
-For instance, in the previous industrial monitoring application, $\mathcal{T}_y := \mathcal{T}_\alpha \cup \mathcal{T}_\beta \cup \mathcal{T}_\gamma$ as the objective is to detect a fault at any time.
-However, if we consider now a task in which the objective is to classify each sentence contained in a long sequence (keeping past sentences as input), then for a sequence of $s$ multimodal sentences, the associated ground truth time steps are the last acquisition time steps of each sentence:
+For instance, in the industrial monitoring application, \\ $\mathcal{T}_y := \mathcal{T}_\alpha \cup \mathcal{T}_\beta \cup \mathcal{T}_\gamma$ as the objective is to detect a fault at any time.
+In that example, different modalities $(\alpha, \beta, \gamma)$ can respectively correspond to numerical sensors measurements, system photographs, and textual maintenance reports. \\ However, if we now consider a sequence-classification task on an arbitrarily long corpus (keeping past sentences as input), then for a corpus of $s$ multimodal sentences, the associated ground truth time steps are the last acquisition time steps of each sentence: